 There are many misconceptions about motorcycle accidents.
-Most people (and potential jurors) believe motorcyclists to be reckless and often responsible for their own injuries.
+Many people (and potential jurors) think motorcyclists are reckless and often responsible for their own injuries.
 For instance, many people see motorcycle riders in California “lane splitting” or riding in between the lines of a highway while cars are stopped or slowed.
-Many car drivers view this behavior as “reckless” and project that sentiment to motorcycle accident cases.
 However, most motorcycle accidents involve a passenger car in which the driver of the passenger car was at fault.
 Specifically, many motorcycle accidents occur because the driver of the automobile “did not see” the motorcycle rider who had the right of way.

 Most Motorcycle Accidents Involve A Car

-Some car drivers may think that motorcycle accidents are often the result of motorcyclist error and involve motorcycle-only wrecks.
-In truth, only about a quarter of motorcycle accidents are single vehicle accidents with the motorcycle colliding with something in the roadway or another fixed object.
-Of those single vehicle wrecks, about two thirds are the result of the motorcycle rider’s error.
-In these single vehicle wrecks the motorcyclist was often speeding and slid out on a turn or fell while over-braking.
+Some car drivers may think motorcycle accidents are often the result of motorcyclist error and involve motorcycle-only wrecks.
+In truth, only about a quarter of motorcycle accidents are single-vehicle accidents with the motorcycle colliding with something in the roadway or another fixed object.
+Of those single-vehicle wrecks, about two-thirds are the result of the motorcycle rider’s error.
+In these single-vehicle wrecks, the motorcyclist was often speeding and slid out on a turn or fell while over-braking.